 Ambitious entrepreneurs from all over the world!
-Entrepreneurs who want to launch and grow their business in the Netherlands and want to validate their ideas in the European market.
+Entrepreneurs who want to grow their business in the Netherlands and want to expand their business in the European market.

 Price & location